jbcodeforce/python-code/docs/dev-env.md

 ## Use docker image

-The Dockerfile in the current project define an image for running python 3.7 with pipenv, Flask, pytest, panda and other libraries.
+The Dockerfile in the current project define an image for running python 3.7 with Flask, pytest, panda and other libraries.

 To build the image you need docker engine and do the following